Iceland Symphony Orchestra: Institutionalization (1982–2022)

 After the passing of the ISO law in 1982, the orchestra received provisions on the national budget.
 The number of players in the ISO subsequently grew, with 40 salaried players in 1950, 65 in 1986, 72 in 2000 and 95 in 2016.

 In 1986, the ISO offered season tickets and subscription packages for the first time.
 The subscription system was based on four types or "series": Yellow series (large orchestral works, local soloists), Red series (solo concertos, foreign soloists), Green series (accessible music, e.g. Viennese waltzes and operettas) and Blue series (contemporary music and Icelandic works).
 The system underwent some changes during the next years and in 2016, it was arranged as follows: Red series (with a primary focus on large orchestral works), Yellow series (mostly Classical and early Romantic works), Green series (popular favourites) and Blue series (family concerts).

+In 1998, Sigrún Eðvaldsdóttir took the position of 1st concertmaster of the Iceland Symphony Orchestra.

 Collaborating with Icelandic schools and holding school concerts where students of various ages are invited in groups, during the 2000s, ISO expanded its child targeted marketing and promotion to a considerable extent.
 In 2007, Barbara the clown (played by Halldóra Geirharðsdóttir) performed as concert announcer for the first time and in 2008, the ISO introduced Maximús Músíkús, a mouse mascot aimed at young children.
 In family concerts, Barbara and Maximús became regular guests.

 In 2012, the ISO held its first annual Tectonics Festival at the Harpa Concert Hall, as created by Ilan Volkov, chief conductor.
 In 2013, the principal guest at the festival was composer Christian Wolff.
 In July 2014, the ISO had 92 members, of whom around 80% were natives to Iceland.
 The ISO around 2015 held around 60 concerts annually.
 Concerts were broadcast live on RÚV's Rás 1 (national radio station).
 In March 2015, the ISO began collaborating with Icelandic telephone company Síminn, broadcasting videos of chosen concerts.
 Video recordings were accessible to subscribers, but a number of them could be found on the ISO's YouTube channel.

 The group again hosted Tectonics Reykjavik in 2014, had recently worked with the metal band Skálmöld, and made its first appearance at The Proms in London, England.
 In 2015, Tectonics was again held in Harpa, as was the ISO-associated Dark Music Days.
 In May 2016, the ISO performed two shows with Emilíana Torrini in an unplugged show at Harpa Concert Hall, conducted by Hugh Brunt.
 In October 2016, the ISO performed certain parts of the score for the 1940 Fantasia, in an event organized with the Reykjavik International Film Festival.